junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch_BB/SPN-Sodom-whole-novel.md

 Dean's heart sinks, already seeing where this conversation would go.
 He does not answer.

 John answers it for himself.
 "Martin said one moment that cut was so deep you were dying, the next, you got some angel grace in you and all the cuts were gone.
-Why don't you get some more of those stuff from the angel we got, feed Sammy some, see if it helps?"
+Why don't you get some more of that stuff from the angel we got, feed Sammy some, see if it helps?"

 Dean clenches the rag hard in his hand, knuckling against the kitchen counter, standing with his back to his father, not answering.
-He should see this coming.
+He should have seen this coming.

 John doesn't like his silence, walking up to him, pulling his shoulder to turn him around.
 "You heard me, boy?"

 "Yes," Dean has to say.
 "I hear you."

 "So you're going to do that, right?
-It should be pretty easy, I saw Arthur did that once before.
+It should be pretty easy; I saw Arthur did that once before.
 Just cut his throat and get the grace into a jar, that might be the solution for your brother's illness."
 John stares him down.

-Dean closes his eyes shut, his breath caught in his throat.
+Dean shuts his eyes tight, his breath caught in his throat.
 Now he knows where that long cut on Cas's throat comes from.

 He doesn't answer.